jpsmullen/pyturn/README.md

 ```
 usage: pyturn.py [-h] [-f FILE] [-o] [BARCODES ...]

-A script for checking if a drink container's barcode is registered with the
+Check if a drink container's barcode is registered with the Re-turn scheme.
-Re-turn scheme.

 positional arguments:
   BARCODES              the barcodes on your drink containers